-Have you noticed your tires need air more and more often, but every time you look inspect them, they seem perfectly fine?
+Have you noticed that your tires need air often, but every time you look at them, they seem perfectly fine?
 Well, the problem might not be your tires at all—your rims could need repair.
-If you need rim repair neat Indianapolis, Indiana, look no further than our team at Andy Mohr Collision Center.
+If you need rim repair near Indianapolis, Indiana, look no further than our team at Andy Mohr Collision Centers.

 In this quick guide, we’ll go over a few important things, so you can be ahead of the game when it comes to rim repair.
 Read on to learn about rim repair, so you can come and see us before encountering more serious issues down the line.

-The kinds of rims you have help determine what kind of repairs you’ll need.
-Steel wheel rims are hardy and can usually be repaired by a mechanic.
+The kind of rims you have will help determine what kind of repairs you’ll need.
+Steel wheel rims are hardy and can usually be repaired by a technician.
 On the other hand, plastic-clad wheel rims can’t take as much damage and are difficult to repair due to their less-hardy nature.

 Once you know what kind of rims you’re working with, we can move on to looking for the signs that you’ll need repairs.

-The sign you’re likely to notice first and foremost is that your tires can’t hold air for very long—they may even be deflating after a couple hours.
+The sign you’re likely to notice first is that your tires can’t hold air for very long—they may even be deflating after a couple of hours.
 You may also notice a scalloped wear pattern if your rims are damaged.
-This could be due to your rim being bent or warped and causing uneven pressure while driving.
+This could be due to your rim being bent or warped, which can cause uneven pressure while driving.

 Another sign you could notice is vibration in your steering wheel.
 You could experience pulling, such as when your car needs a wheel alignment.
 Bear in mind, this is a common symptom and doesn’t necessarily mean it’s your rims, so make sure you get your suspension and alignment checked when you come in as well.